evansalter/dotfiles/README.md

 # dotfiles

-Vim dotfiles for syncing with other systems
+Vim dotfiles for syncing with all my systems:
+* My MacBook Pro
+* School Linux server
+* My personal Linux servers

+Feel free to check it out and take and snippets that interest you.